Inner West Council

 Prepare an Inner West Climate and Renewables Strategy with a 100% carbon neutral target for Council.

-Achieve 100% divestment from fossil fuel aligned investments at the earliest possible date, based on a financially responsible pathway.
+Achieve 100% divestment from fossil fuel aligned investments at the earliest possible date.

 Install solar PV on Inner West Council buildings.